tedhudek/sandbox/eight-essential-tips.md

 5. Corollary: own your product.
 As writers, we have a unique opportunity to bind the product together.
 Many times I have seen writers be the glue that ties dev to test, or test to customer.
 Our role spans disciplines, and puts us, as writers, in a unique position to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
 Think of it as your responsibility to provide feedback to other teams when you see something that's not right.
 Think of yourself as an investigative reporter.
 At MS, selfhosting is part of the culture, for products as well as internal tools.

 6. Create minimum content.
-We modern humans are overwhelmed.
-Day in and day out we face a constant stream of news, social media updates, alerts, pings, pokes, and more.
 As writers, we're fighting for limited attention cycles.
 To be successful, we need to create the least amount of content that gets the job done.
 Any more is too much.
 At Microsoft, we spent decades building up tons of dev docs and technical content.
-In the last six months, we've torn down 1.5 million pages of old content, and there's more on the way.
-Get the content out fast and get customers going.
+In the last six months, we've torn down one and a half million pages of old content, with more on the way.
+The new way we work is enabled by the new collaborative toolchain.
 Once you have a minimal lump of clay, start collaborating on it.
 Once it's viable, publish it.
-Then improve it in the public view, with the input of your customers.
+Improve it in the public view, with the input of your customers.
 They'll tell you loud and clear if something doesn't work.
+Get the content out fast and get customers going.
 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." -- Antoine de Saint-Exupery
 <!--sculpture?-->

 7. Be a lifelong learner.
 Be curious.
 Challenge yourself to wade into new waters.
 Have a preferred super tool for automating stuff.
 For me, it's PowerShell and Python.
 After you learn it, teach it to others.
 As MS, we do mentoring, which you'll find is a two way knowledge exchange.
 Learn by incremental doing.